qdread/brms-crash-course/simple_brms_install_instructions.md

 # Installing brms, Stan, and CmdStanR

+*Note: these instructions are intended for Windows users with R 4.2 installed.*

 First you have to install the `brms` package and all its dependencies from CRAN:

 `install.packages('brms')`